ana-polo/DBM04-veterinary-sol/README.md

 <br />

-        1. List the first and last names of cat owners.
+        1. List the cat owners' names and surnames.
-        2. List the first and last names of cat owners in a single field.
+        2. List the cat owners' name and surname all in a single field.
-        3. List the name and surname of cat owners in a single field, separated by 6 spaces.
+        3. List the cat owners' name and surname in a single field, separated by 6 spaces.
-        4. List the name and surname of cat owners in a single field, separated by 6 spaces with no spaces either in front or behind.
+        4. List the cat owners' name and surname in a single field, separated by 6 spaces with no spaces either in front or behind.
-        5. List the maximum number of dogs that cat owners have.
+        5. List the number of dogs that each cat owner have.
-        6. Add the number of animals (cats and dogs) that owners who have cats or dogs have and take it out along with the name and surname of the owner.
+        6. List the name, the surname and the total number of animals that each owner.
         7. When was the youngest dog born?
-        8. What about the oldest cat?
+        8. And what about the oldest cat?
-        9. Bring out the age of all dogs.
+        9. List the age of each dogs and its name.
-        10. Capitalize the names of the dogs.
+        10. List the names of the dogs in capital letters.
-        11. Lowercase cat names.
+        11. List the cat names in lowercase.
-        12. In the names of the owners change the letter a to the letter b.
+        12. List the names of the owners changing the letter 'a' to the letter 'b'.
-        13. Replace the owners' surname Smith with Campbell.
+        13. Replace the owners' surname Smith with Winter.
-        14. In the names of the animals look for the position of the first a after the 3 character.
-For example.
-Matilda returns me 7.
+        14. List the animals' names and the position of the first 'a' after the 3 character.
+For example: Matilda returns me 7.
         15. How many years have passed between the oldest and youngest cat were born.
-        16. Update the quota of dogs by increasing it by 1 euro to those who were born before January the first, 2018'.
+        16. Update the quota of dogs by increasing it by 1 euro to those who were born before January the first, 2018.
         17. Update the date of birth of cats, adding 1 month.
-        18. Delete Peque and update the number of cats owned bay the owner.
+        18. Delete Peque and update the number of cats owned by the owner.

 </details>